 What is a Child Trust Fund?

-The Child Trust Fund scheme is an old savings scheme set up by the government.
-It was meant to help parents save for their children’s futures.
+The Child Trust Fund scheme was a savings scheme set up by the government to help parents save for their children’s future.
 A number of banks offered an account for the Child Trust Fund scheme, including:

 - Natwest Child Trust Fund

 - Halifax Child Trust Fund